 Digital Commons @ Liberty University - A select bibliography of resources which examine the intersection between Christian faith and the world of libraries and information.

-Directory of Open Access Books - Like the name suggests, this is a directory of Open Access Books.
-The site contains links to 878 peer-reviewed books from 27 publishers, and more will be added, so keep checking the page for new books!
+Directory of Open Access Books - The site contains links to 878 peer-reviewed books from 27 publishers, and more will be added, so keep checking the page for new books!

 Divine Office – Created by Roman Catholic ministries, this site contains information on the Divine Office and lectionary materials, as well as podcasts and audio resources.
 There is also a store where one can purchase information on Christian Prayer and the Liturgy of the Hours.